eslamdyab21/AMRs-in-Warehouse-Systems/Graduation Project Documentation/Software/Warehouse robots-shelves movement simulation @3.md

 ## `Map2D` class
-`Map2D` class is the same as in issue #1 [[Create a 2d map to update robots and shelves locations @1]]
+`Map2D` class is the same as in issue #1 [[Create a 2d map to update robots and shelves locations @1]] but with a one more function `show_astar_map(astart_map, start, goal, route)` which show the matplotlib map of robots and the obstacles they see and the path they plan with A*.

 </br>
 </br>